 Technical Photography Filters set

 Technical Photography Filters Set is composed of 4 scientific filters (52 mm thread).
 They are essential for Technical Photography (TP) – a collection of broadband spectral images realized with a full spectrum digital camera (covering the 360-1100 nm spectral range).
 In our Technical Photography (TP) Training module we illustrate how to use these filters to produce technical photos such as IR (Infrared), UVF (UV Fluorescence), UVR (UV Reflected), IRFC (Infrared False Color) and IRF (IR Fluorescence).
 These images reveal information such as underdrawing, pentimenti and retouches.
-They can enhance the reading of faded documents and provide tentative identification of pigments.
+They can enhance the reading of faded documents and provide a tentative identification of pigments.

 The Technical Photography Filters Set can be used with ANY full spectrum digital camera.